MaestSi/MetONTIIME/README.md

 --sampleMetadata                                        Path to sample metadata tsv file; if it doesn't exist yet, it is created at runtime
 --dbSequencesFasta                                      Path to database file with sequences in fasta format --dbTaxonomyTsv                                         Path to database file with sequence id-to-taxonomy correspondence in tsv format
---dbSequencesQza                                        Path to database file with sequences as QIIME2 artifact (qza) --dbTaxonomyQza                                         Path to database file with sequence id-to-taxonomy correspondence as QIIME2 artifact (qza)
+--dbSequencesQza                                        Database file name with sequences as QIIME2 artifact (qza) --dbTaxonomyQza                                         Database file name with sequence id-to-taxonomy correspondence as QIIME2 artifact (qza)
 --classifier                                            Taxonomy classifier, available: VSEARCH, Blast --numThreads                                            Number of threads --maxNumReads                                           Maximum number of reads per sample; if one sample has more than maxNumReads, random downsampling is performed